Are you a current or aspiring health care manager? Get trained on integrated health care management with this innovative doctoral degree program.

-The DBH program addresses a wide range of behavioral health issues impacting at-risk populations, from lifestyle to mental health to substance abuse, social determinants of health and health disparities.
-It focuses on integrated health management in primary care, especially in the patient-centered medical home and accountable care organization models.
-Integrated care is an excellent fit for other settings such as hospitals, emergency departments, specialty care, health plans, workplace wellness, educational and traditional mental health, and substance use disorder treatment settings called bidirectional integration.
-The Doctor of Behavioral Health is a global, interdisciplinary program with curriculum and programs that enables both domestic and international students to translate management practices tailored to local health system geography, culture and policy.
+The DBH program with a management concentration addresses a wide range of behavioral health issues impacting at-risk populations including lifestyle, mental health, substance abuse, social determinants of health and health disparities.
+The curriculum focuses on integrated health management in primary care, especially in the patient-centered medical home and accountable care organization models.
+Integrated care is an excellent fit for other settings such as hospitals, emergency departments, specialty care, health plans, workplace wellness, educational and traditional mental health, and substance-use disorder treatment settings called bidirectional integration.
+The Doctor of Behavioral Health is a global, interdisciplinary program, with a curriculum that enables both domestic and international students to tailor learned innovative management practices to local health system geography, culture and policy.

 All students are required to meet general university admission requirements.
 Students who wish to be considered for admission will need to submit an application for admission as well as the accompanying supplemental application.

 Applicants must fulfill the requirements of both the Graduate College and the College of Health Solutions.

 Applicants are eligible to apply to the program if they have earned a master's degree, in any field, from a regionally accredited institution.

 Applicants must have a minimum cumulative GPA of 3.00 (scale is 4.00 = "A") in the last 60 hours of their first bachelor's degree program, or applicants must have a minimum cumulative GPA of 3.00 (on a 4.00 scale) in the applicable master's degree.

 - updated curriculum vitae or resume

 - video or webcam admissions interview (if indicated)

 An applicant whose native language is not English must provide proof of English proficiency regardless of current residency.